Raimo33/FlashHTTP/docs/api-reference/deserialization.md

 ### Description
 deserializes a http1 response in-place by replacing delimiters with `'\0'` and storing the pointers to the fields in the `response` struct.
-The headers are stored **lowercased** in a hashmap.

 ### Parameters
   - `buffer` - the buffer which contains the full serialized response
   - `buffer_size` - the size of the buffer in bytes
   - `response` - the response struct where to store the deserialized fields, with the following conditions:
-    - `headers` already allocated with a number of fields larger than the expected number of headers, the larger the faster (see [examples](/examples.md))
+    - `headers` already allocated with a number of fields that matches the expected number of headers
+    - `headers_count` set to the number of allocated headers
     - everything else should be zeroed (`0`' or `NULL`)

 ### Returns